Purchasing fertility drugs in the EU/EEA

 Don’t forget the documentation!

-• original itemised invoice with the name of the drug, the number of packs and the price
+• an original itemised invoice with the name of the drug, the number of packs and the price

-Have you had assisted fertilisation carried out abroad?
+Have you had infertility treatment carried out abroad?
+Then you must also enclose the following:

 3